Reading and Phonics

 Reading Spine

-As a Talk for Writing school, we use texts written and recommended by Pie Corbett to support and inspire our English curriculum.
-His carefully chosen stories help children develop a deep understanding of language, structure, and storytelling.
+We have considered the Pie Corbett reading spine texts, to support and inspire our English curriculum.
+These carefully chosen, good quality texts, can help children develop a deep understanding of language, structure, and storytelling.

 Other Reading Genres